-If you buy a home (such as a single-family home, condo, or townhome) in a planned, covenanted community, you will most likely be required to be part of a homeowners’ association (HOA).
-The rules of the HOA community are outlined in what is called the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
-Read on find out what you need to know about CC&Rs if you are considering purchasing a home in a covenanted community or if you already live in one.
+If you buy a home (such as a single-family home) in a planned, covenanted community, you will most likely be required to be part of a homeowners’ association (HOA).
+The rules of the HOA community are described in what is called the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
+Read on find out what you need to know about CC&Rs if you are considering purchasing a home in a planned community or if you already live in one.

 The CC&Rs are the rules of your neighborhood.
+They describe the requirements and limitations about what you can do with your property.
 The goal of the CC&Rs is to protect, preserve, and enhance property values in the community.
 Most of the time, the rules make sense and are easy to accept.
 (For example, it is pretty easy to agree with a covenant that requires you to mow your lawn and keep it weed-free.)

 However, other rules might interfere with your plans or seem downright unreasonable to you.
 For example, perhaps you want to park your car in the street and store your extra belongings in the garage.
 However, an HOA might require you to park your car in the garage.
 Or, perhaps you are counting on the fact that you will be able to fence the yard to contain your dog, but after reading the CC&Rs, you find out that the community doesn’t allow fences.
 Not to mention the fact that some HOA communities don’t allow certain sizes or particular breeds of dogs, which means that if you have a 120-pound Rottweiler, you might need to look at buying a home in a different neighborhood since changing the rules is usually difficult.